Note: This is not a grain-free recipe, however it’s gluten-free.

 - 1 large egg

-- 1 cup milk (almond, cow, or other kind)
+- 1 cup almond milk or coconut or other milk

 - Combine all the dry ingredients into a bowl and blend well.

-- Add all the wet ingredients and blend well.
+- Add all the wet ingredients to the dry mix and blend well.

-- Add the blueberries and mix just to distribute them evenly.
+- Add the blueberries and gently blend them in to the batter just to distribute them evenly.

 - Add the batter to paper cupcake liners in a muffin tin and bake for 20 minutes, or until the tops are browned and a toothpick placed in the center of a muffin comes out clean.